yun-vis/fhstp-bcc-unity/pages/linear.md

     {
         FireRay();
     }

     void FireRay()
     {
         _ray = new Ray(transform.position, transform.forward);
-        // Visualize the ray
+        // Visualize the ray in debug
         Debug.DrawRay(_ray.origin, _ray.direction * 10);

-        // one of the most common ways to use Raycast is using the Physics Class, which returns a boolean true or false, depending on if the Ray hit anything.
+        // One of the most common ways to use Raycast is using the Physics Class, which returns a boolean true or false, depending on if the Ray hit anything.
-        // The out keyword in Unity is used to return extra information from a function. if (Physics.Raycast(_ray, out _hitData, 10,layers))
+        // The out keyword in Unity is used to return extra information from a function. if (Physics.Raycast(_ray, out _hitData, 10, layers))
         {
             Vector3 hitPosition = _hitData.point;
             float hitDistance = _hitData.distance;